-BIOFIN by the United Nations Development Programme (UNDP)PNUD was initiated in response to the urgent global need to divert more finance from all possible sources towards global and national biodiversity goals, as highlighted during the 2010 CBD COP 10 in Nagoya.
+IOFIN by the United Nations Development Programme (UNDP) was initiated in response to the urgent global need to divert more finance from all possible sources towards global and national biodiversity goals, as highlighted during the 2010 CBD COP 10 in Nagoya.
 BIOFIN works with governments and the private sector to demonstrate how tailored investments and incentives in biodiversity not only protect nature but also create jobs, reduce pandemics, and combat climate change.
-Hence, BIOFIN works with countries to create tailored finance solutions that will help them transition to a nature positive economy: protecting and preserving nature and boosting economies.
-Based on the evaluation of available finance alternatives, in Costa Rica, the following finance solutions have been prioritized:
+Hence, BIOFIN works with countries to create tailored finance solutions that will help them transition to a nature positive economy: protecting and preserving nature and boosting economies5.
+The proposal will complement the effort of ssuance of a green bond for the acquisition of lands for protected areas, from the securitization of future income cash flows of the national system of conservation areas, for the mobilization of resources aimed to regularize the rights over lands that the CR State has expropriated for conservation purposes but have not been paid yet.

-Based on the evaluation of f available finance e alternatives, in Costa Rie ca, the followin g finance solutions have been 1 prioritized:
+5 Based on the evaluation of available finance alternatives, in Costa Rica, the following finance solutions have been prioritized: